RaspInLoop/RaspInLoop/README.md

-fmi
+RaspInLoop-fmi
 ===

-Put Raspberry Pi (with pi4j) in the simulation loop.
+Put Raspberry Pi in the simulation loop, using pi4j java library and Fonctional Mockup Interface !